 9. Housing issues.

 Rabbits look for the burrow of other animals because they cannot dig for themselves.
 Or they may find shelter under some shrubs or in a pile of brush.
-Squirrels have little dens.
 Chipmunks live in burrows (from which they may emerge on warm days in winter).
 Wild turkeys live in trees – together – and can do a lot of damage to a tree.
 Bears, snakes, badgers and bats find winter dens.
 Deer look for shelter under evergreen trees or in heavy underbrush.
 Some birds will find shelter in a birdhouse.